benwatson528/intellij-avro-parquet-plugin/README.md

 ![schema view](images/schema-view.png "Schema view")

-## Improvements/New Features
+## Bug Reports, Feature Requests and Contributions

 Raise a [PR](https://github.com/benwatson528/intellij-avro-parquet-plugin/pulls) or [Issue](https://github.com/benwatson528/intellij-avro-parquet-plugin/issues).

-## Releasing/Building Locally
+## Building Locally

-This project can be build locally and manually imported to IntelliJ.
+This project can be built locally and manually installed in IntelliJ.
 To do this:

 1. Build the project with `gradlew clean build`.
-2. Take the jar in `build/distributions` and navigate to `Settings` -> `Plugins` -> `Install Plugin From Disk...`.
+2. Navigate to `Settings` -> `Plugins` -> `Install Plugin From Disk...` and point to the zip in `build/distributions`.

 ## License